Master of Gestalt Therapy

 Year 2 delivers 168 hours of face to face tuition which includes the following elements:

-• Seven weekends (Friday evening, Saturday, Sunday)
+• 7 weekends (Friday evening, Saturday, Sunday)

-• a six-day Residential
+• 6-day Residential

 Prerequisite: Fulfilment of the Course Requirements of Year 2 or equivalent